himanjalsaha/CLARITY-PRO/README.md

-# ClarityPro Help Center
+# CLARITY-PRO Help Center

 ## Overview

-Welcome to the ClarityPro Help Center repository!
-This repository contains the source code for the ClarityPro Help Center web application.
+Welcome to the CLARITY-PRO Help Center repository!
+This repository contains the source code for the CLARITY-PRO Help Center web application.
 The Help Center provides answers to frequently asked questions and allows users to submit their questions.

 ## Features